Raise your hand if the holiday season often brings about unnecessary stress.

 From Halloween through New Year’s Day, I work my tush off.
 Creating a self-care routine with a holiday vibe has helped keep the stress and overwhelm under control.

 Put on your favorite holiday music – This could be some upbeat Mariah Carey tunes or it could be soothing Christmas jazz.
 My personal favorites?
-Lindsey Stirling, Pentatonix, and Idina Menzel!
+Lindsey Stirling, Pentatonix, and Tori Kelly!
 I actually listen to a lot of instrumental holiday playlists while I’m working to help me remain upbeat.
 Just because I love all of you so much, I’ve created two Spotify playlists for this season.
 One is instrumental and the other includes vocals (so there’s something for every mood).

 Bake some Christmas cookies – My mom always says that baking is one of the best stress-relievers and I think she’s right!
 At the end of a long day, just getting into the rhythm of mixing ingredients and ending up with a fun treat at the end is super satisfying.
 Looking for something new to try?
 I love chewy molasses cookies.

 Watch a cheesy movie – There are hundreds of holiday movies to choose from, so whether you’re a fan of the ultimate cheese of Hallmark films or you love a classic like White Christmas, there’s something to satisfy your binging desires.
 If you need some recommendations, I have over 60 awesome Christmas movies on this list.